-Daniela originally trained as a massage therapist and naturopath with a special focus on body work and plant medicine.
+Daniela originally trained as a massage therapist and naturopath with a special focus on body work and herbal medicine.
 This later on led to her studying osteopathy at College Sutherland in Germany.
-She has been in practice since 2013 and has done extensive post-graduate training, most of it here in the UK.
 She is a fellow of the Sutherland Cranial College of Osteopathy.

-Daniela uses both structural and cranial osteopathy, depending on the patient’s needs and expectations, and has experience of treating patients with a wide range of problems.
-Her aim is to help people through treatment, but also to empower them to help themselves, especially if they are suffering from a longer-term or chronic condition.
-She also treats women during their pregnancy and children, and is currently doing a paediatrics diploma.
+Daniela has experience treating patients with a wide range of problems and of all ages.
+Her aim is to also help her patients help themselves, especially if they are suffering from a longer-term or chronic condition.

 Catherine Blofeld Acupuncturist & Massage Therapist